 If you’re planning on keeping a Welsh Corgi, you’ve made a great decision.
-Though small, these little dogs are both adorable and charming.
-Thousands of families own Corgis all over the world.
-But if you’re sensitive to dog allergens, the Corgi may not be the most ideal family pet.
+Though small, these dogs are both adorable and charming.
+But it’s not all good.
+If you’re allergic to dog fur, the Corgi may not be the most ideal family pet for you.

-So, do Corgis shed?
-Yes, Corgis tend to shed quite a lot, as they’re not hypoallergenic dogs.
-Both the Cardigan and Pembroke Welsh Corgis have double coats and as a result, are prone to shedding.
-In fact, shedding will increases during weather changes, such as spring or autumn, when they “blow their coats.”
+Corgis shed a lot, as they’re not hypoallergenic dogs.
+Both the Cardigan and Pembroke Welsh Corgi has a double coat and as a result, are prone to shedding.
+In fact, Corgis will see heavier shedding when there’s a change in temperature, such as during spring or autumn.

 The fact is, not all Corgis are the same.
 Some may shed more than others, though the consensus is that they do shed a lot.
-So, we’ve searched the internet for answers from real Corgi owners regarding shedding.
-Plus, the reasons why Corgis shed.
+We’ve searched the internet for answers from real Corgi owners regarding shedding.
+Also, learn the reasons why Corgis shed so much.

 Why Do Corgis Shed So Much?

-Shedding is completely normal for dogs, despite the breed.
-Even hypoallergenic dogs will shed – only less.
+No matter the breed, shedding is completely normal for dogs.
+Even hypoallergenic dogs will shed!
 In fact, the only dogs that don’t shed are hairless dogs.
-And even then, some “hairless” varieties tend to have some fur on parts of bodies.
+And even then, some “hairless” varieties tend to shed some fur on parts of bodies.

 There are many reasons why Corgis shed.
 Some of which, we’ve already mentioned.
-However, let’s further examine why these dogs shed so much compared to other breeds.
+However, let’s dive into the reasons why these dogs shed so much compared to other dog breeds.

 Whether you bring home a Pembroke or Cardigan Welsh Corgi, you’ll likely be bringing home a Corgi with a double coat.
-And just like it sounds, double-coated dogs have two coats.
+And as you may have guessed, double-coated dogs have two coats.
 This means the dog has a soft undercoat and a coarse topcoat.